Great Books In The Humanities

 Class Sections For Great Books In The Humanities (HUM 150)

-This course requires registration for a lab and/or discussion section.
-Students will be automatically registered for this lecture section when registering for the pertinent lab and/or discussion section.
+This course requires registration for lab/discussion section 002.
+Students will be automatically registered for this lecture section when registering for section 002.

 Date(s) Day Time Location